-Once those discussions have taken place, except in exceptional circumstances, the college should respect the parents' request to withdraw the child, up to and until three terms before the child turns 16.
-After that point, if the child wishes to receive sex education rather than be withdrawn, the college should make arrangements to provide the child with sex education during one of those terms.
+Once those discussions have taken place, except in exceptional circumstances, the school should respect the parents' request to withdraw the child, up to and until three terms before the child turns 16.
+After that point, if the child wishes to receive sex education rather than be withdrawn, the school should make arrangements to provide the child with sex education during one of those terms.

-This process is the same for students with SEND.
-However there may be exceptional circumstances where the head teacher may want to take a student's specific needs arising from their SEND into account when making this decision.
-The approach outlined above should be reflected in the college's policy on RSE.
+This process is the same for pupils with SEND.
+However there may be exceptional circumstances where the head teacher may want to take a pupil's specific needs arising from their SEND into account when making this decision.
+The approach outlined above should be reflected in the school's policy on RSE.

-If a student is excused from sex education, it is the college's responsibility to ensure that the student receives appropriate, purposeful education during the period of withdrawal.
+If a pupil is excused from sex education, it is the school's responsibility to ensure that the pupil receives appropriate, purposeful education during the period of withdrawal.
 There is no right to withdraw from Relationships Education or Health Education.